 OUR MAIN MARKETING AREA

-Rappahannock is central and serenely beautiful, on the east or "morning side" of the Blue Ridge Mountains.
+Rappahannock is serenely beautiful, on the east or "morning side" of the Blue Ridge Mountains.
 25% of the county is in the National Park and another 25% conserved by Scenic or Conservation Easements.
 The headwaters of seven mountain rivers flow from the National Park into this small county of history, foothills, hollows and rolling farm land.
-A county of only 7,000 people with world-class artists and musicians, three theaters, award-winning wineries, delightful country stores, organic farms and CSAs, magnificent foothills, 7 mountain rivers and night skies filled with stars... yes, at times you can still see the Milky Way over the silhouettes of the mountains.
-We are pleased to say there are NO box stores, strip malls, traffic lights or billboards… all less than an hour west of the DC beltway!
+A county of only 7,000 people with world-class artists and musicians, three theaters, award-winning wineries, delightful country stores, organic farms and CSAs, magnificent foothills and night skies filled with stars... yes, at times you can still see the Milky Way over the silhouettes of the mountains.
+We are pleased to say there are NO box stores, strip malls, traffic lights or billboards… all about an hour west of the DC beltway!
 A community of unique homes and interesting people who appreciate what they have … and do their best to preserve it.

 Linden Vineyards in the Fall

 Fauquier adjoins to the east and offers many fine farming estates and homes within an easy drive of DC, particularly in the north-west quadrant of Middleburg, Upperville, Delaplane and the county seat of Warrenton.
+Hume Va adjoins Rappahannock Rappahannock County.
 Conservation Easements are abundant, particularly in the Middleburg and Upperville regions.
 Fox hunting, tennis, wineries, and a genteel way of life still exist in this area of gently rolling land between the Bull Run and Blue Ridge Mountains.

 Madison, particularly the north quadrant is just south of Rappahannock and also adjoins the National Park and Blue Ridge Mountains.
+Etlan and Syria areas are particularly beautiful.
 Back roads and wineries are fun and living is easy.
 A beautiful area of farms, country living and second homes for people from DC to Charlottesville to Richmond VA.
 Bluegrass country.
 From Madison County it is a 35-45 minute drive to the many assets of Charlottesville, VA.